nutanixdev/calm-dsl-lab-devmktg/contents/blueprints.rst

    Let's now take the sample blueprint, upload it to Prism Central and compare what we see in the Calm UI with the list of key points above.

 #.
-We can now exit the `vi` editor as follows:

-   - Press ESC
-   - Type a colon (`:`), type the letter `q` (for Quit), an exclamation point (`!`) to ensure any changes aren't saved, then press ENTER

-#.
 Within your Calm DSL container, use the following command to upload the blueprint to Prism Central.
+Replace **<initials>** with your initials.

    .. code-block:: bash

-      calm create bp --file /root/HelloBlueprint/blueprint.py --name HelloBlueprint
+      calm create bp --file /root/HelloBlueprint/blueprint.py --name HelloBlueprint_<initials>

    .. figure:: images/upload_blueprint.png

-   As you can see, the Calm DSL has gone through a process of verifying the `blueprint.py` and associated files are valid (an error would be returned if they weren't), and has created a blueprint named **HelloBlueprint** on our Prism Central instance.
+   As you can see, the Calm DSL has gone through a process of verifying the `blueprint.py` and associated files are valid (an error would be returned if they weren't), and has created a blueprint named **HelloBlueprint_<initials>** on our Prism Central instance.

 #.
 Login to Prism Central using your credentials.
-Please note Prism Central will be referred to as **PC** from now on.

 #.
 Select :fa:`bars` **> Services > Calm**.